The effective running Hubble constant in SNe Ia as a marker for the dark energy nature: The effective running Hubble constant

-\begin{itemize} \item The sign of the first derivative near $z=0$ clearly distinguishes whether dark energy behaves as quintessence or phantom today.
+Although we provide the full analytical forms above, they are algebraically involved.
+Therefore, we present graphical representations of $\mathcal{H}_0(z)$ for both models in Figure~\ref{fig:H0z_two}, to clearly visualize the redshift dependence and compare different dark energy behaviors.
+In the left panel we show the $w$CDM case, detailing the three fundamental scenarios: cosmological constant ($w=-1$), quintessence ($w>-1$), and phantom ($w<-1$). \\In the right side, we examine for the $w_0w_a\mathrm{CDM}$ parametrization four distinct scenarios that result from different combinations of $w_0$ values above or below $-1$ and positive or negative values of $w_a$.
+In this context, the scenarios are characterized according to whether $w(z)$ is greater than $-1$ (quintessence), equal to $-1$ (cosmological constant), or less than $-1$ (phantom). \\ Based on this figure, we can make the following observations: \begin{itemize} \item The sign of the first derivative near $z=0$ clearly distinguishes whether dark energy behaves as quintessence or phantom today.
 Equivalently, whether $\mathcal{H}_0(z)$ increases or decreases around zero determines the current nature of dark energy.
-This is valid for both the $w$CDM and $w_0w_a$CDM parameterizations; \item In the $w_0w_a$ parameterization, for cases with $w_0 > -1$, a negative $w_a$ controls the extent to which $\mathcal{H}_0(z)$ decreases.
-Conversely, a positive $w_a$ induces a peak in the first derivative and results in a less pronounced decreasing trend of $\mathcal{H}_0(z)$;
+This is valid for both the $w$CDM and $w_0w_a\mathrm{CDM}$ parameterizations; \item In the $w_0w_a$ parameterization, for cases with $w_0 > -1$, a negative $w_a$ controls the extent to which $\mathcal{H}_0(z)$ decreases.
+Conversely, a positive $w_a$ induces a peak in the first derivative and results in a less pronounced decreasing trend of $\mathcal{H}_0(z)$.
+In particular, we stress that, at fixed value of $w_0$, the redshift at which the transition takes place is sensitive to the corresponding value of $w_a$. \end{itemize}